bomoko/chess_rating_hider/README.md

 # Details

-Essentially all this does is inject a new stylesheet to set `display:none` on all the ratings I can find.
+Essentially all this does is inject a new stylesheet to set text blur on all the ratings I can find.

 # Acknowledgements